The Executive is the University's primary management decision-making body and is led by the Vice-Chancellor.

 The Deputy Vice-Chancellor (Research) has overall responsibility for research, research training and commercialisation.

 Deputy Vice Chancellor (Global Engagement) provides strategic leadership at Deakin for the development, nurturing and monitoring of domestic and international academic and research partnerships; the branding, marketing and positioning of the University globally; and the recruitment of domestic and international students.

-The Pro Vice-Chancellor (Planning and Integrity) is part of the Office of the Vice-Chancellor and is responsible for quality assurance and regulatory compliance.
-The Pro Vice-Chancellor (Planning and Integrity) is the primary liaison with the Australian Government Education Department (currently DIISRTE), the Tertiary Education Quality and Standards Agency (TEQSA) and the Australian Qualifications Framework Council (AQFC).
+The Pro Vice-Chancellor (Planning and Integrity) is part of the Office of the Vice-Chancellor and is responsible for planning, risk and compliance, governance, quality and standards, legal services and internal audit; and is the primary liaison with the Australian Government Department of Education and Training, the Tertiary Education Quality and Standards Agency (TEQSA) and the Australian Qualifications Framework Council (AQFC).

 The Chief Financial Officer has overall responsibility for the financial operations of the University; the finance function in Faculties, Institutes and other areas; commercial management; governance; the University's insurance portfolio and the provision of legal advice and services.